jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 Just as the amygdala plays a central role in the fear circuitry, the nucleus accumbens does in the seeking circuitry.
 Yet detailed knowledge of the brain areas that make up the seeking circuitry is not necessary to appreciate the central roles it plays in all of our lives.

 In summary, the seeking circuitry is constantly active, often in response to the fear circuitry getting triggered.
-And it is constantly driving our thoughts, feelings, imaginations and behaviors.
+And it is constantly driving our thoughts, feelings, imaginings, and behaviors.

 Indeed, the central role of seeking in human experience and behavior, and the importance of taking responsibility for what one seeks and focusing one’s seeking on what truly promotes human happiness and well-being, have long been pointed out by the world's major philosophical and religious traditions.
 We simply cannot understand ourselves as individuals, families, communities and cultures – especially what brings us suffering and happiness – without investigating, with honesty and discipline, what our seeking circuitries are focused upon and why.